• Skip to primary navigation

 • Page Numbers.
 The eReader will create its own page numbers. (eg. If the user increases font size, there will be more pages).

 • Background images or colours.
-Borders.

 • Coloured text.
-Can use to some extent but bear in mind that it will appear grey on lots of devices.
+Can use to some extent but bear in mind that it will appear grey on lots of devices. one of the most popular Kindles is the Paperwhite which only shows black and white, or amber in newer models.

 • Drop cap initials at the start of chapters.
 These won’t sit properly within the text in many cases.